 "The Primary Goal of the ILO Mission is to Expand Human Understanding of the Cosmos Through Observation from Our Moon."

 ILOA Galaxy Forum is a successful 21st Century Education Program held regularly in cities, countries and continents all around the world.
-Already active in Hawaii, Asia, North & South America, Europe, and Africa, the program hopes to expand to Antarctica in 2015.
-The Forums connect Galaxy researchers and local educators to help bring Galacticity / Galaxy consciousness into every class.
+Already active in Hawaii, Asia, North & South America, Europe, and Africa, the program hopes to expand to Antarctica in 2015 / 2016.
+The Forums connect Galaxy researchers and local educators to help bring Galacticity / Galaxy consciousness to every class.

 The ILOA is an interglobal enterprise incorporated in Hawaii as a 501(c)(3) non-profit to help realize the multifunctional ILO -- to advance human knowledge of the Cosmos through observation from our Moon, and to participate in lunar base build-out.
 The ILOA also since 2008 has co-sponsored with its Space Age Publishing Company affiliate an international series of Galaxy Forums and a Lunar Commercial Communications Workshop.